PrestaShop/PrestaShop/CONTRIBUTING.md

 To contribute to the project, you should ideally be familiar with Git, the source code management system that PrestaShop uses, with the official repository being hosted on Github:
 * You can learn more about Git here: https://try.github.io/ (there are many tutorials available on the Web).
 * You can get help on Github here: https://help.github.com/.
-* Windows users can get a nice interface for Git by installing TortoiseGit: https://tortoisegit.org/.
+* Windows users can get a nice interface for Git by installing [TortoiseGit](https://tortoisegit.org/).

 Contributors should follow the following process: